AguaClara/sensor_dev/README.md

 ## Semester Goals
 <!---Our goal is to create a lowcost but efficient concentration detector by essentially hijacking cheap endoscopes/borescopes and merging its function with code and physical additions of our own.
 By designing a mobile application that utilizes image processing and basic equations relating the image values to concentrations, we can both get a visual of what is going on in each level of depth and determine using a threshold value where the sludge blanket begins.--->
 Our goal is to create low-cost water quality analyzing sensors for lab and field use.
-Two projects currently being developed are the low-cost turbidimeter (Marcin's Project) and the MAPE (mobile application-processed endoscope).
+Two projects currently being developed are the submersible floc blanket detector and the low-cost turbidimeter.
 The basic function of both these sensors is to relate absorbance or image values to concentrations.

 ## Links to Reports and Presentations
 * Spring 2020